21 parking offences in one street

-YORK Road in Henley has become the town’s worst road for illegal parking.
+YORK Street in Henley has become the town’s worst road for illegal parking.

-For the first two weeks wardens issued only warning notices.
-A total of 144 were given out, 39 of which were for vehicles parked illegally in Friday Street.
+In the period tp December 16, 144 warning notices were issued with the highest number — 39 — relating to vchicles parked in Friday Street.

-From November 15 to December 30, a total of 158 fines ranging from £50 to £70 were handed out with York Road having the highest number of offences.
+However from December 15 to December 30, a total of 158 fines have been given out ranging from £50 to £70.

-The most common fine is for parking in a restricted street during prescribed hours for which 110 were issued in the two weeks before Christmas.
+The most common fine is for parking in a restricted street during prescribed hours with a total of 110 fines issued in the two weeks before Christmas.

-Tickets and fines in towns and villages in South Oxfordshire are now enforced by Conduent Public Sector, a contractor for the council, which is the highways authority.
+Tickets and fines in towns and villages in South Oxfordshire are now issued by wardens and enforced by Conduent Public Sector, a contractor for the council, which is the highways authority.

-Councillor Tim Bearder, cabinet member for highways, said: “We have been struck by how much positive feedback we have received.
+Councillor Tim Bearder, Oxfordshire County Council’s cabinet member for highways maintenance, said: “We have been struck by how much positive feedback we have received since we took over civil parking enforcement for the whole of the county.

-“People are pleased to see that something is being done about drivers breaking parking rules and the message seems to be getting through to motorists that they can’t get away with things anymore.
+“People are pleased to see that something is being done about drivers breaking the parking rules, and the message seems to be getting through to motorists that they can’t get away with things anymore.

-“Before the only way to tackle illegal parking was to call the police, which meant nothing was done because, quite understandably, our police officers have serious crimes to tackle.”
+“Before the only way to tackle illegal parking was to call the police, which in essence meant nothing was done because, quite understandably, our police officers have serious crimes to tackle.

+“The situation clearly wasn't a proportionate or sustainable and I'm delighted to have brought in a change that works.”

 More News: